 Excessive itching may result in open wounds that can become infected.
 When this is the case, a person may need to apply a prescription topical antibiotic cream or take an antibiotic.
 Caregivers can also give their child soft gloves to wear in bed to keep them from scratching while sleeping.

-Can someone have both eczema and psoriasis?
+Can someone have both?

 While it's rare that a person will have both eczema and psoriasis, it is possible.